NoelDeMartin/soukai-solid/README.md

 Person.at('https://example.org/people/').create({ name: 'John Doe' });
 ```

+> **Warning**
+> This example is just illustrative to get you started; in a real application you would define static properties in the `Person` model to configure the mapping to RDF.
+You can read the rest of this documentation to learn how.

 ## Solid Models vs Solid Documents

 Soukai is a library designed to work with document databases, hence calling it an ODM (Object Document Mapper).
 This usually means that a Soukai model maps to a database document, and documents are stored within collections in the database.

-However, in Solid things work a little different.
+In Solid, however, things work a little different.
 A Solid container is the equivalent of a collection, but Solid documents don't map directly to Soukai models.
 Instead, Soukai models represent RDF resources.
 This is an irrelevant distinction when a Solid document only contains a single RDF resource, but that's rarely the case.
 Proper RDF modeling often results in documents containing information about multiple resources.

 All of this complexity is dealt with under the hood, but it is important to be aware of the distinction.
 There are also some practical implications that you'll see in the following sections dealing with collections.
 Internally, `SolidModel` is serialized to a JSON-LD graph and different models can end up modifying the same document.

-The way that models are stored in documents can be configured with relations, and there are some methods to get document information. `getDocumentUrl()` returns the document information from the model url, and `getSourceDocumentUrl()` returns information about the document where the RDF resource was read from.
-Most of the time both should be the same document, but there is nothing in Solid that forbids doing otherwise.
+The way that models are stored in documents can be configured with relations, and there are some methods to get document information. `getDocumentUrl()` returns the document url inferred from the resource id, whilst `getSourceDocumentUrl()` returns the document url where the resource is actually stored.
+Most of the time, both should be the same document, but there is nothing in Solid that prevents doing otherwise.

 ## Defining Solid Models